giffgaff is a low-cost mobile network offering coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

-For £15 per month, giffgaff offers unlimited minutes, unlimited texts and 8GB of data (increased to 9GB once you’ve been a customer for 3 months).
+For £15 per month, giffgaff offers unlimited minutes, unlimited texts and 30GB of data.
 This compares against other mobile networks as follows:

 £20 per month bundles

-For £20 per month, giffgaff offers unlimited minutes, unlimited texts and 20GB of data.
-This is a clear market leader at the £20 price point, with most other networks offering substantially less data.
+For £20 per month, giffgaff offers unlimited minutes, unlimited texts and 100GB of data.
+This compares to other mobile networks as follows:

 £25 per month bundles

-If you’re converting your Pay As You Go credit into a goodybag bundle, the allowances on your goodybag will expire one month after the goodybag purchase.
+If you’re converting your Pay As You Go credit into a goodybag bundle, the allowances on your goodybag bundle will expire after one month.